SeRoMechatronic/Plug-and-Play-LLM-Augmentation-for-FSM-Navigation-ROS-2/README.md

-# Plug-and-Play LLM Augmentation of FSM Navigation (ROS 2)
+# 🚀 Plug-and-Play LLM Augmentation of FSM Navigation (ROS 2)

-**Summary** — This repository contains the code and data for a 50 Hz finite-state machine (FSM) navigation stack **augmented** with asynchronous, validated **LLM** suggestions (no fine-tuning), with a deterministic <5 ms fallback.
-It includes three ROS 2 nodes (FSM, LLM, Validator/Fusion), per-trial CSV datasets, analysis scripts, and trajectory figures for a 5×5 m Maze Arena (with “approach” markers: accepted ✅ / rejected ❌).
+**Summary** — This repository contains the code and data for a 50 Hz finite‑state machine (FSM) navigation stack **augmented** with asynchronous, validated **LLM** suggestions (no fine‑tuning), with a deterministic \<5 ms fallback.
+It ships three ROS 2 nodes (FSM, LLM, Validator/Fusion), per‑trial CSV datasets, analysis scripts, and trajectory figures for a **5×5 m Maze Arena** with “approach” markers: accepted ✅ / rejected ❌.

 ---

-## Repository layout
+## 📁 Repository layout

 ```
 .